nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `find tasks Homework Assignment`<br>
   Returns Any tasks with words containing `Homework`, `homework`, `Assignment`, or `assignment` in their names.

-Finding all tasks containing a certain tag
-* Finds tasks which has tags of given keywords attached to it.<br>
-* Format: `find tags KEYWORD [MORE_KEYWORDS]`

-> * The search is not case sensitive.
-> * Only full words will be matched.
-> * Only tags matching the EXACT keyword will be returned.

-Examples:
-* `find tags CS2103`<br>
-  Returns Any tasks containing the tag `CS2103` or `cs2103` but not `CS2103T` or `CS2103 Project`.

-Finding all tasks which has deadlines falling within certain dates
-* Finds tasks which has due dates falling between the specified range.<br>
-* Format: `find dates STARTING_DATE ENDING_DATE`

-> Date must be in the form `d MMM yyyy` or `d/MM/yyyy`

-Examples:
-`find dates 1 Oct 2016 31 Oct 2016`
-  Returns Any tasks which has due dates falling in between 1st October 2016 and 31st October 2016.

 #### Deleting a task: `delete`
 Deletes the selected task from Lifekeeper.
 Irreversible.<br>